Universal communication part I: modulo additive channels: Conclusion

 Note that the terms that do not scale with $n$ are usually ignored, because $m$ is considered fixed, however here they matter, because the question would be how fast $m$ (equivalently $k$) may grow with $n$.
 Thus for any $\pi$:

-The same equality would hold when marginalizing the above to any parts of $\vr a$ (i.e. summing over the remaining elements of $\vr a$).
+The same inequality would hold when marginalizing the above to any parts of $\vr a$ (i.e. summing over the remaining elements of $\vr a$).
 Using this observation, let us set $l = \lceil n/k \rceil$.
 Then substituting in \eqref{eq:ma6664}, $\vr a = \vr z_1^{lk}$ yields

 and summing both sizes with respect to $\vr z_{n+1}^{lk}$, yields

 Furthermore, by \eqref{eq:ma6667}

 Let us now bound $r_{lk}$.
 Following Xie and Barron's \cite[Remark 7]{XieBarron00}, using $\Gamma(1/2)=\sqrt{\pi}$ and Stirling's approximation $\Gamma(m/2) \geq \sqrt{2\pi} (m/2)^{\tfrac{m-1}{2}} e^{-\tfrac{m}{2}}$ yields from \eqref{eq:ma527}: